X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 #### Shadowing

-> While variables are immutable by default, you can declare a new variable with the same name as a previous variable.
+> While variables are immutable by default, you can define a new variable with the same name as a previous variable.
 It is normally called _shadowing_.

 The key concept of shadowing is that it means overriding inside a scope instead of actually affecting the variables, which means: